We set out to create a premium tequila that reflects what’s important to us. We wanted an escape from the daily grind, the status quo. Read More

-Our Reposado is rested 6 months in recycled American whiskey barrels, giving it a pale straw hue.
+Our Reposado is rested 6 months in reclaimed American Whiskey barrels giving it a pale straw hue.
 Caramelized agave, roasted red pepper, and cinnamon notes give way to hazelnut and vanilla.
-Silky with a touch of sweetness, enjoy it on its own or in a premium cocktail.100% AGAVE
+Silky with a touch of sweetness, enjoy this tequila on its own or in a premium cocktail.100% AGAVE

-Aged for a full year in recycled American oak, our Añejo pours a lush honey color.
-It opens with tantalizing aromas of dried herbs and candied fruit followed by hints of baking spices, cocoa, and toasted oak.
-Sip it after dinner or try it in a rich dessert cocktail.100% AGAVE
+Aged for a full year in reclaimed American oak.
+Our Añejo pours a lush honey color.
+It opens with tantalizing aromas of dried herbs and candied fruit followed by hints of spices, cocoa, and toasted oak.
+Sip this tequila after dinner or try it in a rich dessert cocktail.100% AGAVE

 Hiatus Tequila is made from 100% blue Weber agave.
 While some cut corners by harvesting their agave before it’s ripe, we prefer to take our time.
-Our plants take up to 8 years to fully ripen.
+Our agave take up to 8 years to fully ripen.
 Learn More

-Those who harvest agave for tequila production are known as jimadores.
+Those who harvest agave for tequila production are known as “Jimadores”.
 They use virtually the same tools and methods their ancestors relied on for centuries.
 The work is still done entirely by hand.
 Learn More

-After harvesting the agave they are hand loaded onto trucks for their final journey to the distillery.
+After harvesting the agave are hand loaded onto trucks for their final journey to the distillery.
 Learn More

-Upon arrival to the distillery the agave laden truck is weighed and random samples are collected from various agave for inspection.
+Upon arrival to the distillery the agave laden truck is weighed and random agave samples are collected for inspection.
+Learn More

-Automated cooking methods have become commonplace in tequila.
+Automated cooking methods have become commonplace in Tequila.
 We prefer to use traditional stone ovens to gently steam-roast our piñas.
 Learn More

 At this stage, the sweet agave nectar is transformed.
 Fermentation occurs when yeasts feed on sugars, converting them to alcohol.
-Yeasts are found both on the plants and living ambient in the environment.
 It’s common for brands to use synthetic yeasts, but we rely only on the ambient yeasts native to the distillery.
 Learn More

-Tequila regulations call for it to be distilled at least twice.
 We use stainless steel pot stills equipped with copper coils.
 Copper is said to leach impurities from the spirit, rendering additional distillations unnecessary.
 Learn More

 Matt Mawson is a world-renowned photojournalist out of London and Mexico.
 We have been friends and fans of Matt’s for many years.
 His beautiful images of the distillery, where Hiatus is made at La Cofradía, and our agave harvest are featured on our first run of bottles, which made him a natural fit for our first Q&A subject.
 Matt’s raw style captures the unfiltered truth of Mexico.
 His photos have been featured in National Geographic and The Guardian.